Skip to main content

 • Step(s) View

-• The step(s) is/are located to the right of the entrance, off Old Court.
+• The step(s) is/are located in front of the entrance off Ivy Court.

 • The step(s) is/are not clearly marked.

-• The height of the step(s) is/are not between 15cm and 18cm.
+• The height of the step(s) is/are not between the recommended 15cm and 18cm.

 • The depth of the step(s) is/are between 30cm and 45cm.